aravindveluri/Etch-a-Sketch/README.md

 A simple sketchpad.
-Other than initial html elements, all the others were added through JavScript.
+Other than initial html elements, all the others were added through JavaScript.
 Styling and functionality were done using only JavaScript.